usamaejaz/jekyll-now/_posts/2018-11-10-using-stripe-pakistan.md

 Local banks and solutions like EasyPaisa also provide payment gateway services but they are still very limited.
 One-time payments are often simple but how are you going to implement subscription plans with those payment gateways?
 Recurring billing - monthly or yearly, proration, upgrades and downgrades, subscription cancellation and refunds, storing payment methods and card details... the list can go on.
 Good luck using a local payment gateway for things listed above.

-When you look at what features [Stripe](https://stripe.com) has, you know why It is one of the best payment platforms out there.
-The other close alternative that I know is [Braintree](https://www.braintreepayments.com/) for me.
+When you look at what features <a href="https://stripe.com" target="_blank">Stripe</a> has, you know why It is one of the best payment platforms out there.
+The other close alternative that I know is <a href="https://www.braintreepayments.com/" target="_blank">Braintree</a> for me.
 Both are not available in Pakistan.

 Payments are a challenge when your options are very limited.
 You have to choose a payment gateway which offers you the billing features that you need.
 After checking a number of payment gateways, I decided to use Stripe but how will I be able to do that?
 Stripe is not available in Pakistan.
 This means that your Pakistani startup cannot use it.
 However, the story doesn't end here.